shhhQuiettt/wikipedia-search-engine/reports/description.md

 In the currenct implementation we assume that the documents come from a **single session** and we want to recommend the next `k` article(s) to read.

 We calculate the **centroid** of the read documents and recommend the `k` closest documents to the centroid.

-### Example results

-Running the recommender on the following documents from `./example_visited/previously_seen1.txt` with mathematical researchers

-- Leonhard Euler
-- Isaac Newton
-- Mathematics
-- Functions
-- Real number

-We get the following recommendations:

-1. Calculus:

-- Cosine similarity: 0.06

-2. Euclidean space:

-- Cosine similarity: 0.058

-3. List of important publications in mathematics:

-- Cosine similarity: 0.056

-4. Category theory:

-- Cosine similarity: 0.049

-5. Manifold:

-- Cosine similarity: 0.045

-Which seems reasonable, given that the database contains a lot of non-mathematical articles related to butterjelly sandwiches and hedgehogs.